calebOkoh/stationBalance/README.md

 ## 7. Highest-Risk Items

-1. **Step 0.5 — start the `station_status` poller today.** It gates step 6.6 entirely, and 6.6 is what makes the reconstruction defensible.
-Lost days are unrecoverable.
+1. **Step 2.6 — PGW address resolution.** PGW returns addresses as strings with no geometry, so the entire closure arm depends on a street-name normalisation and centerline range join **that does not exist yet**.
+It gates one of the three factors the research question is about, and street-name normalisation is open-ended work.
+Validate against the ~203 known-good coordinates in `LaneClosure_EUN_XY` before trusting the other ~108 K. **Timebox it.** If the centerline join does not clear that gate within budget, the closure feature degrades to permit counts per tract-hour, which need no per-address geometry.
 2. **Step 3.1 — the global `bike_id` pass.** The one stage where a partitioning mistake produces plausible-looking but wrong output that no downstream check will obviously catch.
+Mitigated by the recovery test in §6, which is why that test is a gate and not a nice-to-have.
 3. **Step 4.1 — CRS handling.** Buffering in the wrong projection yields silently incorrect closure features, and the model will simply learn nothing from the closure arm.
-4. **Step 2.6 — PGW address resolution.** PGW returns addresses as strings with no geometry, so the whole closure arm now depends on a street-name normalisation and centerline range join that does not exist yet.
-Validate it against the ~203 known-good coordinates in `LaneClosure_EUN_XY` before trusting the other ~108 K.
+4. **Step 0.5 — the `station_status` poller.** It gates nothing in this delivery, but it is ~20 lines and the data cannot be backfilled.
+Start it on day one so step 6.6 is possible later.

 ---